Creating a Sleep Environment to Encourage Better Sleep

 When setting up a baby's bedroom, it is important to avoid hanging mobiles, excessive toys, pillows, bumpers, and blankets.
 Studies have shown that these items can increase the risk of Sudden Infant Death Syndrome (SIDS) and can be distracting for your baby.
 The cot should only contain your baby, a sleeping bag (or a swaddle), dummies and a comforter if they use one — nothing else should be in the cot.

-Studies examining children’s attachments to various classes of objects found that strong attachment to blankets is rare around 3 months (8%), peaks at 18 and 24 months (32%), stays near this high level through 39 months, and diminishes steadily to 8% through 63 months.
+An empty cot is a safe cot: Studies examining children’s attachments to various classes of objects found that strong attachment to blankets is rare around 3 months (8%), peaks at 18 and 24 months (32%), stays near this high level through 39 months, and diminishes steadily to 8% through 63 months.

 Babies under six months of age do not engage in exploring objects in their sleeping environment and are developmentally too young to take comfort from a toy or object to help them manage any separation from their mother Here's a safe sleep checklist I have created for your reference.